 While it may be possible for a small business boss to carry out the work that a third-party accountant could do, actually doing so to the same standards and with same level of focus is by no means easy.
 Generally speaking, a fully qualified accountant will be much better placed to engage diligently with the details of your company’s finances than you are.

 So by hiring an accountant to support your business, you’re actually buying yourself peace of mind and the certainty that your accounting issues are being consistently handled by specialists in the field.

 4. Connections to Potential New Clients

 Small businesses always need to keep new clients rolling in so they can continue to grow and develop and to remain sustainable over time.
-Drawing in new clients isn’t always straightforward, but accountants can be a good source of potential leads because they often work with lots of different small businesses in different fields.
+Drawing in new clients isn’t always straightforward, but accountants can be a good source of potential leads because they use the best CRM for accountants and often work with many small businesses in different fields.

 Although your accountant’s primary role will always be to support your financial management, they can also open up opportunities for networking and for forming the kind of connections that help your business keep growing and moving forward.